Tour Tech: why are pro riders using SRAM 12-speed set-ups that are unavailable to the public? - Cycling Weekly

 Alejandro Valverde, at 40, is the oldest man in this year’s Tour de France.
-But that didn’t stop him showing up in Nice aboard a new Canyon Ultimate CFR equipped with SRAM chainrings big enough to eat your dinner off.
+But that didn’t stop him showing up in Nice aboard an unreleased Canyon Aeroad equipped with SRAM chainrings big enough to eat your dinner off.

 >> Save up to 31% with a magazine subscription.
 Enjoy the luxury of home delivery and never miss an issue <<